Top-gg-Community/rust-sdk/README.md

 ## Getting Started

-Make sure to have a [Top.gg API](https://docs.top.gg) token handy, you can have an API token if you own a listed Discord bot on [Top.gg](https://top.gg) (open the edit page, see in `Webhooks` section) then add the following to your `Cargo.toml`'s dependencies:
+Make sure to have a [Top.gg API](https://docs.top.gg) token handy.
+If not, then [view this tutorial on how to retrieve yours](https://github.com/top-gg/rust-sdk/assets/60427892/d2df5bd3-bc48-464c-b878-a04121727bff).
+After that, add the following line to the `dependencies` section of your `Cargo.toml`:

 ```toml
 topgg = "1.2"